altsan/qe-text-editor/README.md

 # Quick Text Editor

-  Quick Text Editor is a fast and simple text editor, modelled after the IBM's OS/2 System Editor and Aaron Lawrence's AE.
-It is written using Qt4 and is intended to be cross-platform, although official builds are only provided for OS/2.
+  Quick Text Editor is a fast and simple text editor, modelled after IBM's OS/2 System Editor and Aaron Lawrence's AE.
+It is written using Qt4 and is intended to be cross-platform, although at present official builds are only provided for OS/2.

 ## License